spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 There are jumpers for SCL, SCA, SCK, MO, and MI.
 The ST-LINK pins SWDIO, SWCLK, VCP_RX, and VCP_TX are also jumpered.
+There is a [Grove](https://wiki.seeedstudio.com/Grove_System/) connector (A0, A1, VCC, GND) for I2C/Analog/Digital too.

 A two evening project (wiring instead of knitting).
 See below for knitting pattern.